awestover/thoughts/content/0stack/school tidbits.md

 $$
 \mathsf{Covar}(\mathbf{x} | \mathbf{y} = y_{0}) = \Sigma_{xx} - \Sigma_{xy} \Sigma_{yy}^{-1} \Sigma_{yx}.
 $$
-The fact that conditioning, marginalizing, and adding jointly gaussian rvs gives gaussian rvs is very  nice.
+The fact that conditioning, marginalizing, and adding jointly Gaussian rvs gives Gaussian rvs is very  nice.

 **Markov Blanket** of a vertex $v$ is the set of nodes whose value you must fix in order to make the value of $v$ independent of all the other values.